wp-plugins/likebtn-like-button/readme.txt

 *   Shortcode to display the Like Button inside a post/page: <code>[likebtn]</code>
 *   Shortcode to display the most liked content: <code>[likebtn_most_liked]</code> (PRO/VIP/ULTRA)
 *   Customizable position and alignment.
-*   Full access to the Like Button CSS.
+*   Full access to the Like button CSS.
 *   Custom texts.
 *   Allows to collect donations by adding donate buttons to popup.
 *   Adds "Likes", "Dislikes" and "Likes minus dislikes" custom fields to posts.

-The Like Button widget is powered by <a href="http://likebtn.com" target="_blank" title="Like Button For Website">LikeBtn.com</a>.
+The Like button widget is powered by <a href="http://likebtn.com" target="_blank" title="Like Button For Website">LikeBtn.com</a>

 == Installation ==